zhenhu9/Sed-Notes/Gnu-sed.md

 number(s) separated by `,` or `~`.
 2	/* Pick the second line.
 1,3	/* Pick the 1-3 lines.
-1~3	/* Pick the first line and subsequent lines in multiples of 3.
+1~2	/* Pick the first line and subsequent lines in increment of 2.
+0~2	/* Pick even-numbered lines.
+1~2!	/* Same as above. `!` char means reverse the selection.

 /regexp		/* or even a regexp matching.